 - The GIC's Long Term Disability (LTD) is an income replacement program that protects state employees and their families in the event of a disability or inability to perform the material and substantial duties of the state job.

-- State employees who are not covered by collective bargaining or do not have another dental and/or vision plan through the state may be eligible for the GIC Dental/Vision program.
-For state retirees and survivors, the GIC offers Retiree Dental and Vision discount benefits.
+- State and participating municipal retirees, survivors, and GIC RMTs are eligible for Retiree Dental.
+State employees who are not covered by collective bargaining or do not have another dental and/or vision plan through the state may be eligible for the GIC Dental/Vision program.
+The GIC offers vision discount benefits to state retirees, survivors and GIC RMTs.

 GIC health plan members have an opportunity to improve their health through their GIC health and behavioral health plans.
 See this section for an overview of these programs and contact your plan for details.